ajwills72/rmip/docs/teacher_notes.md

 - Checking the output is usable.

-Each project must hit all the items on this checklist by the first session next week:
+Each project should meet all the items on this checklist by the first session next week:

 - Experiments takes no longer than 15 minutes to run.
 Check with a stopwatch.